daemontus/glucose/README.md

 If you have some concrete suggestion, you are wellcome to submit a pull request or create an issue.
 If you have a feature request that doesn't have to be integrated into some existing module, the best option would be to publish a separate repository which can be then mentioned in the module list above.
 This way you retain the ownership of the code and the base library stays as light as possible.
 (If you publish such repository, create an issue with a link to it, or make a pull request with a modified readme)

 ### What's next?
-Currently, there are several planned extensions (will be implemented as separate modules):
+Currently, there are several planned extensions (mostly implemented as separate modules):
  - A BackStack implementation that detaches presenters as soon as they are not visible and handles state restoration properly.
  - A ResourceDelegate, that will react to configuration changes and reload resources in case of a configuration change.
  - A way to present Dialogs and Snackbars.